jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 Attestation Keys.

-Attestation Keys can be endorsed by a Certification Authority (CA) by issuing X.509 certificates.
+Attestation Keys can be endorsed by a Certification Authority (CA) by issuing X.509 certificates (see {{!RFC5280}}).
 Those certificates SHOULD include an extended key usage to indicate that the associated key is dedicated to the purpose of attesting evidence.
 This allows recipients of signed evidence to trust that the associated key is controlled according to the constraints specified in this document.

 # Extended Key Usage for Attestation Key